Dragon Boat Festival 2025

-In 2024, the Dragon Boat Festival falls on Monday, June 10 in China.
-Chinese people will have a 3-day holiday from June 8th to 10th
+In 2025, the Dragon Boat Festival falls on Saturday, May 31 in China.
+Chinese people will have a 3-day holiday from May 31 to June 2.

 Dragon Boat Festival or Duan Wu Jie, is one of the three most important lunar festivals in China, along with Spring Festival and Mid-Autumn Festival.
 The festival is celebrated to commemorate Qu Yuan, a famous scholar in ancient China.